Training, talks and advice on composting for gardening clubs, allotment societies, schools etc.

 Food waste composting.

 Introduction to vermiculture, home-made & commercially available wormeries.
 Dump and sort and stacking system and in ground systems suitable for raised beds.
 Worm wee liquid feed.

 Dog Poo Wormeries

-A session for Garden Clubs.
-Gardens are places where people want to relax and perhaps that’s why so many accidents happen in gardens.
+Gardens are places where people want to relax and perhaps that is why so many accidents happen in gardens.
 The session gives the chance to laugh at hazards and

 accidents in the garden, including Bill and Bens Revenge, the 5,300 flowerpot related accidents, that are reported annually.